voho0000/GPT-testCase-chromeExtension/README.md

 3. Install required Python packages:
 `pip install -r requirements.txt`

-4. Create a `.env` file in the root directory of the project and add your OpenAI API key:
+4. Create a `.env` file in the root directory of the project and add your OpenAI API or Azure key:
+- if use openai api
 `OPENAI_API_KEY = xxxxxx`
+- if use azure openai api
+`AZURE_API_KEY = xxxxxx`

 5. Run the Flask server:
 - openai endpoint